Contact Us

 Standalone services This type of P2P payment system is one with an in-built mechanism for enabling fund transfer.

-You’ll need to have multiple legal compliances to adhere to since you’re directly storing users’ money and aiding online payment.
+You’ll need to have multiple legal compliances to adhere to since you’re directly storing users’ money and aiding online payments.

 Bank centric Bank-centric applications involve banks as a party to funds transfer.

 When building a banking type of app, you’ll need an API from a bank or credit card company.
-It moves money from users’ bank accounts instead of the platform’s account.
+It transfers money from users’ bank accounts instead of the platform’s account settings.

-Social media centric Social media-centric P2P platforms inculcate their payment systems in their social media app.
+Social media centric apps Social media-centric peer-to-peer platforms incorporate their payment systems into their social media app.

-But as a founder, you could consider the creation of API-based products that are able to connect in different social media accounts.
+But as a founder, you could utilize cloud-based solutions.
+Cloud-based application development offers products that can connect to various social media accounts.

 Why You Should Own a P2P App